-Things to explore
+Things to Explore

 - Boating is one of the most romantic options you could do while visiting the sanctuary as this is one of the ways to spot wildlife.
-Many animals could be seen at the shore of the lake specially elephants as the lake are only source of water for the animals.
-The cruise journey starts from Vellappara , enters the dam coverage.
+Many animals could be seen at the shore of the lake especially elephants as the lake are the only source of water for the animals.
+The cruise journey starts from Vellappara and enters the dam coverage.
 From there it goes to Noorupara towards Vairamani and then returns from there after one hour.
 The boating journey is ensured all safety parameters.

 - Idukki reserve is a less crowded place and it is best for you if you want tranquillity.
 Several attractions can be covered in one go.
-The Arch Dam remains open only during the holiday season and is loved by the tourists.
+The Arch Dam remains open only during the holiday season and is loved by tourists.
 So try to reach the place earlier.
-The view of the two dams, Cheruthoni and Idukki is equally impressive from the Hill Valley Park.
+The view of the two dams, Cheruthoni and Idukki is equally impressive from Hill Valley Park.